Lab members

 Elizaveta joined the lab in 2018 to investigate the mechanisms behind the immunostimulatory mutations in the viral polymerase.
 She did her MSc at the University of Zurich, where she studied nuclear entry of the influenza virus ribonucleoproteins.
 Before that she also worked at the University of Oxford in pre-clinical vaccine development and earned her BSc in Infectious Diseases from the University of Edinburgh.

-Dr. Narender Kumar, PhD
+Narender Kumar, MS, PhD

 Narender Kumar